js-migrations/mongo/readme.md

 # mongo
-> Implementation of the js-migrations RepoFacade using mongo
+> Implementation of the js-migrations RepoFacade using Mongo.

 ### Usage
 1. Install it with `npm i @js-migrations/mongo`.